 Targets treatment of early-stage bladder cancer that has not spread into the muscle layer of the bladder.
 Chemotherapy, immunotherapy, and other anticancer drugs that kill cancer cells are administered directly to the bladder through a catheter.
 This reduces exposure of healthy tissue to these drugs.
 We are currently the only site in the U.S. to use heat (hyperthermia) to treat noninvasive bladder cancer.

 The most common surgery for early-stage bladder cancer is performed daily here.
 It is easy on patients because no incision is needed as we guide a thin medical tube into the urethra (the natural channel that leads from outside the body to the bladder) and into the bladder, so that laser rays or electrical current can target and kill tumor cells and abnormal tissues.

-- Neobladder (Studer bladder).
-A piece of small intestine is used to create an internal urine reservoir that is the hooked into your urethra.
+- Neobladder (Studer bladder): A piece of small intestine is used to create an internal urine reservoir that is hooked into your urethra.
 This allows you to urinate normally.

 Given before surgery and radiation if your bladder cancer has spread to the bladder muscle.
 Chemotherapy before surgery helps increase survival rates.

 High-energy rays kill tumor cells.
 External radiation administered by a machine outside the body is most often used to treat bladder cancer.
 Radiation may be used as the main treatment for people who want to avoid bladder removal.